machines-in-motion/mpi_cmake_modules/doc/python.md

 ## Introduction

-This module is very important as it provide tools to search for the Python libraries and includes depending on the required Python version.
+This part is very important as it provides tools to search for the Python libraries and includes depending on the required Python version.
-Plus some tools to create python bindings using boost python or pybind11.
+Plus some tools to create python bindings using pybind11.

 ## Usage